aosabook/500lines/async-web-server/writeup.md

 			   (declare (ignorable restrictions))
 			   ,lookup-assertion))))))

 and you're right.
 Incidentally, this is one fugly looking macro, even by my standards, primarily because it aims to have readable output.
 Which means getting rid of potential `NIL`s by expanding them away using `,@` where possible.
 Incidentally, this macro *is* one of the exported symbols for `house`; the point is that a `house` user could define their own to simplify parsing more than `:string`, `:integer`, `:keyword`, `:json`, `:list-of-keyword` and `:list-of-integer`.
-The idea being that if the above `:integer` type converter didn't exist, you could easily define it yourself by specifying a `:type-expression` a `:lookup-assertion`, and optionally a `priority`.
-All the macro does is expand into the appropriate `type-expression` and `lookup-assertion` method definitions for the type you're looking to define and add its priority to the priority table.
-You could, in fact, do all of this manually if you liked, but that would mean directly interacting with the method definitions, including specifying their arguments explicitly.
+The idea being that if the above `:integer` type converter didn't exist, you could easily define it yourself by specifying a `:type-expression` and `:lookup-assertion`.
+All the macro does is expand into the appropriate `type-expression` and `lookup-assertion` method definitions for the type you're looking to define.
+You could, in fact, do this manually if you liked, but that would mean directly interacting with the method definitions, including specifying their arguments explicitly.
 Adding this extra level of indirection lets me potentially change the representation away from its current form without forcing any users of it to re-write their specifications.
+This isn't an academic distinction either; I've changed the implementation three times in fairly radical ways over the course of the project and had to make very few edits to applications that depend on `:house` as a direct result of that indirection layer.
 Lets take a look at the expansion of that integer definition, just to drive the point home.

 	(LET ((#:TP1175 :INTEGER))
-	  (SETF (GETHASH #:TP1175 *HTTP-TYPE-PRIORITY*) 0)
 	  (DEFMETHOD TYPE-EXPRESSION
 	             (PARAMETER (TYPE (EQL :INTEGER)) &OPTIONAL RESTRICTIONS)
 	    (DECLARE (IGNORABLE RESTRICTIONS))